microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

       `cancel`

-10. In the left hand explorer, click `+ New Trigger'
+10. In the left hand explorer, click `+ New Trigger`
 11. In the resulting dialog box, select `Handle an Intent`, then choose the new `cancel` intent.
 Submit the dialog.
 12. In the flow editor, click the `+` button at the bottom of the empty flow.
 13. Choose `Dialog management >` and then select `Begin a new dialog`